ksu-is/Bogey-Golf/README.md

 # Bogey-Golf
-Brad Hinton golf program that allows for users to track golf scores on local courses as well as club selection
+Brad Hinton golf program that allows for users to track golf scores on local courses as well as club selection.